dabeaz/llvm-py/doc/llvm.core.Module.md

 ### `global_variables` \[read-only\]

-An iterable that yields `GlobalVariable` objects, that represent the global variables of the module.
+An iterable that yields [GlobalVariable][llvm.core.GlobalVariable] objects, that represent the global variables of the module.

 ### `functions` \[read-only\]

-An iterable that yields `Function` objects, that represent functions in the module.
+An iterable that yields [Function][llvm.core.Function] objects, that represent functions in the module.

 ## Methods

 ### `get_type_named(name)`

-Return a `Type` object for the given alias name (typedef).
+Return a [Type][llvm.core.Type] object for the given alias name (typedef).

 ### `add_type_name(name, ty)`